randstuff/elk.bitstamp/README.md

 ## What's this stuff ?

-I wanna experiment ELK stack in docker.
-Because I like to play with crypto currency I created this dashboard to monitor the bitstamp market using their public API.
+I wanna experiment ELK stack in docker and because I like to play with crypto currency I created this dashboard to monitor the bitstamp market using their public API.

-Note you will need the vcure script to collect and archive the data retrieve from bitstamp.
+Note you will need the vcure script to collect and archive the data retrieve from bitstamp. ([Available here](https://github.com/randstuff/vcure)

+You don't like ?
+Improve it.
 I am not an ELK master.
 That's just a quick (and dirty) test I want share.

 ## Quick help :